Outdoor Experiments

 Description

-According to a 2023 “pitch deck” shared with potential investors, Stardust had already conducted outdoor experiments using “test particles” at low altitudes.
-These experiments were not revealed to the public until reporting in late 2025.
-An upcoming experiment, planned to start in April 2026, aims to test these particles inside modified jets flying at a height of 18 km (about 11 miles).
+There are also reports of planned experiments, which would aim to test Stardust’s particles inside modified jets flying at a height of 18 km (about 11 miles).
 Rather than releasing the particles, air from the stratosphere would be sucked into the jet, where the experiment would take place.
-Stardust has not revealed any further details of its experiments.
+However, according to later reporting, the company has no current plans to conduct outdoor tests.